Wang Kun (singer): Personal life

 Wang married musician Zhou Weizhi in 1943.
 Zhou later served as Minister of Culture of the PRC.
 They had two sons.
 Zhou died in September 2014, at the age of 98, and Wang died shortly afterwards on 21 November 2014, aged 89.

+Her little brother Wang Zhongqi was a Chinese engineer who was a professor at Harbin Institute of Technology, and an academician of the Chinese Academy of Engineering.